Azure/k8s-set-context/README.md

 ```

-# Other Approaches
+## Other Approaches
 There are three other approaches for specifying the deployment target:

 -  Kubeconfig file provided as input to the action
 -  Service account approach where the secret associated with the service account is provided as input to the action
 -  Service principal approach (only applicable for arc cluster) where service principal provided with 'creds' is used as input to action

-To use any of these approaches the `use-az-set-context` flag must not be used
+ To use any of these approaches the `use-az-set-context` flag must not be set to false.

 In all these approaches it is recommended to store these contents (kubeconfig file content or secret content) in a [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets/).

 Refer to the [action metadata file](./action.yml) for details about inputs.
 Note that different inputs are required for different method and cluster types.
 Use the below examples as a reference.

-## Example usage

 ### Kubeconfig approach